 Recently, Ms. Owen has opened her music studio in midtown Manhattan OWEN MUSIC ACADEMY, where she teaches piano, voice, cello, guitar, violin and viola (in person and online instruction, all levels and ages).

-Highlights of Ms. Owen’s musical activities include the CNY Fundraiser Concert at Mr. R. Levinson’s residence on Upper East Side in New York City, where Ms. Owen presented eclectic array of pop, opera, Broadway songs (March 27, 2019).
+In 2019, the CNY had a Fundraiser Concert at Mr. R. Levinson’s residence on Upper East Side in New York City, where Ms. Owen presented eclectic array of pop, opera, Broadway songs.
 The concert was in collaboration with a world renowned saxophonist, SNL’s solo sax player, Alex Foster.
 The excerpts of this performance can be viewed online:

 15min. version https://www.youtube.com/watch?v=zTcnQBB9ZOA&t=1s